Scalpers: Stores

 Scalpers currently has over 180 points of sale, including its own stores, franchises, corners in different showrooms and department stores.
 It is present in Spain, Portugal, and in countries outside the European Union such as Mexico, Chile, Qatar, Peru or the United Arab Emirates.

 Performance

-Scalpers closed the 2017 fiscal year with sales of 42 million euros and in 2018 is expected to exceed 60 million euros.
+Scalpers closed the 2017 fiscal year with sales of €42 million and in 2018 is expected to exceed €60 million.

-The company increased its sales by 31% in 2019, reaching 83 million euros.
+The company increased its sales by 31% in 2019, reaching €83 million.
 The company reported that this increase was due to year on year sales increases and the opening of more than 30 new points of sale.
 Online sales had increased by 58% over the previous year and by 2019 represented more than 15% of sales.

 Scalpers operates in the Spanish domestic market with nearly 190 points of sale, including both single-brand stores (with a total of 62) and corners in El Corte Inglés.
 The company states that it continues to look for opportunities in the country and continues to grow its network of establishments, after opening in 2019 in cities such as A Coruña and Logroño.